 Fishing Creek catfish are biting, even in cold weather

 The catfish are biting at Fishing Creek Reservoir, and that’s true no matter the air or water temperature.
 Capt.
-Jason Wolfe of Wolfe’s Guide Service caught his share of them this past Monday, one of the coldest days for the area in quite some time.
-Cut bait was the key to catching them.
-And even though the bites did not come easy, they came steady enough.
-And these weren’t throwback fish.
-Every fish he caught was a quality keeper.
+Jason Wolfe of Wolfe’s Guide Service catches his share even on the coldest days of the month.
+Cut bait is the key to catching them.
+And even though the bites don’t always come easy, they come steady enough.
+And these aren’t throwback fish.
+Most every fish this time of year will be a quality keeper.

 “You could catch a whole lot of catfish here if you just wanted one-pounders.
 But when fishing for fish from 5 to 50 pounds, you have to fish differently, and you have to be patient.
 When targeting bigger fish, you will get fewer bites, but those bites will all be quality fish,” said Wolfe (803-487-3690), who lives just a few miles from Fishing Creek in Fort Lawn.